mitranim/atril/src-docs/html/quickstart.md

 atril.bootstrap();
 ```

-If the document isn't yet available, the framework will defer bootstrapping
+If the document isn't yet available, the library will defer bootstrapping
 until it's loaded.

 Now open the page and see the component in action: [demo](todo/).